The State Theatre FAQs

 Can I bring my camera?

 Photo policy varies for different artists and is usually not determined until day of show.
-You can bring a non-professional camera to most shows and inquire about the photo policy at the door or call 207-956-6000 on the day of show.
+You can bring a non-professional camera (no removable lense, pocket sized) to most shows and inquire about the photo policy at the door or call 207-956-6000 on the day of show.

 Do you have a Coat Check?